 With socially distanced Halloween and Bonfire Night ‘celebrations’ over, the gloomy weeks of waiting for a Christmas that may or may not happen has arrived.
 And, after the year we’ve had, some people can’t wait to start spreading festive cheer.
 So, will you be a Scrooge when your neighbour proudly displays their Christmas decorations mid-November, or will you be joining in?

 To understand how the conversation around Christmas decorations has changed this year, we compared Tweets from 2019 to 2020.
-Using Relative Insight’s platform, we analysed social insights to discover words, phrases and topics that were unique to each data set, helping us to better understand the sentiment around Christmas this year.
+Using Relative Insight’s text analysis platform, we analysed social insights to discover words, phrases and topics that were unique to each data set, helping us to better understand the sentiment around Christmas this year.

 A Pre-COVID Christmas